top of page

 According to Nature.org, the average carbon footprint for a person in the United States is 16 tons, one of the highest rates in the world.
 Compared to the rest of the world, the average is 4 tons per person.

-Why is Reducing Your Carbon Footprint important?
+Why is Reducing Your Carbon Footprint Important?

-Ways to Reduce your Carbon Footprint?
+Ways to Reduce Your Carbon Footprint?

 • Reduce your Waste!
 This is a no-brainer for those wanting change.
-Purchase items with little to no extra packaging and bulky unnecessary boxes.
-Instead of paper towels, use a washable dish cloth to clean up those spills and messes.
-When you have cans, glasses or metals, don’t forget to recycle!
+Purchase items with little to no extra packaging and bulky, unnecessary boxes.
+Instead of paper towels, use a washable dishcloth to clean up those spills and messes.
+When you have cans, glasses, or metals, don’t forget to recycle!

 bottom of page